skip to Main Content

 Why and how people hide assets

-• Some people want their expenses to be appear higher than they actually are.
+• Some people want their expenses to appear higher than they are.
 In divorce, this is often a tactic to avoid paying child support or alimony.

 If you suddenly notice bank statements that include an account you didn’t know existed, it may be cause for concern as well, especially if monies from your joint account go missing.